Wabinab/xenoblade-chronicles-2/src/20_bana.md

 ---

-The group ran into the Mor Ardain ship through the entrance.
-Unbeknownst to them, they passed by a giant crate without noticing it, without feeling it being out of place.
-Soldiers were patrolling the place when the box started knocking, without attracting any attention.
+The group entered the Mor Ardain ship, which the summit was expected to be held.
+In a hanger just past the entrance, they passed by without noticing a giant crate perhaps 3 meters tall.
+In fact, not even the soldiers that patrolled the place felt it unusual.
+The box started rattling without attracting attention.

 ---

-At the restaurant, Tirkin chefs prepared various food for whoever was going there.
-The group entered and Rex called, "**Stop everything!
+The diner, Tirkin chefs laid the foods they prepared on the table.
+Plates after plates, they'd a lot of people to serve later.
+Rex recalled what the Tirkins have business with Bana at the factory, immediately came to conclusion and called for a halt, "**Stop everything!
 Hold it!**"

-The tirkins turned around and one of the head was surprised, perhaps being caught, "**Craa!!!** Wh-wh-wh-wh-what?
+The tirkins gathered around, and one representative asked, "**Craa!!!** Wh-wh-wh-wh-what?
 Wh-wh-wh-wh-who's you?"

 "**Don't.
 Play.
-Dumb!**" He looked to the foods, immediately accused, "**POISON!
+Dumb!**" He looked to the foods, immediately accused them, "**POISON!
 THAT FOOD IS POISONED!**"

 "P-p-p-p-poison?
 You kids krazy in brains!"